-The objective of the Riverside Healthcare Screening and Risk Assessment Program is to empower, educate and provide resources to patients who can benefit from genetic testing.
+The objective of the Riverside Healthcare Screening and Risk Assessment Program is to empower, educate and provide resources to patients who may be at increased for specific cancers and would benefit from a thorough risk assessment and possibly genetic testing.
 The National Comprehensive Cancer Network, US Preventative Services Task Force, and American College of Obstetrics and Gynecology have specific guidelines regarding referral for genetic counseling based on family history for a number of different settings.
 Individuals found to have hereditary cancer or cancer predisposition are candidates for increased surveillance and prevention options.
 The Riverside Healthcare Screening and Risk Assessment Program will incorporate these guidelines into personalized care plans for each patient.

 Julie Sieling, CNP